States continue to certify election results ahead of electoral college vote

 TAMPA, Fla. — States have begun certifying their results from the Nov.
-3, 2020 presidential election in the run-up to the Electoral College meeting Dec.
+3, 2020, presidential election in the run-up to the Electoral College meeting on Dec.
 14.

 On Monday, a handful of states certified their results.